pydata/xarray/doc/io.rst

 ~~~~~~~~~~~~~~~~~~~~~

 It is possible to read and write xarray datasets directly from / to cloud
 storage buckets using zarr.
-This example uses the `gcsfs`_ pacakge to provide
+This example uses the `gcsfs`_ package to provide
 a ``MutableMapping`` interface to `Google Cloud Storage`_, which we can then
 pass to xarray::